 About the Band

-The Burlington (Iowa) Municipal Band is a community concert band which has served and enriched the life of this city for eighty-five years.
+The Burlington (Iowa) Municipal Band is a community concert band which has served and enriched the life of this city for eighty-seven years.
 The band's first concert was presented in Crapo Park in May of 1927 after the citizens of Burlington had voted for the implementation of the Iowa Band Law, a statute that allows cities to levy a tax “for the maintenance and employment of a band for musical purposes.”
 The city fathers of that time never levied the tax but chose instead to fund the band from the city's general fund.
 The city discontinued that funding in 2011.
 The band's roots extend back to the nineteenth century; it was formed through the combining of the existing Orchard City Band and the privately operated Fischer's Band under the leadership of J. Henri Fischer, a prominent musician of the era.

 The band today enjoys a membership from a wide variety of backgrounds.
 The band contains homemakers, physicians, music teachers, business men and women, ministers, retired people, college students, and a few outstanding high school musicians.
 All share the common enjoyment of playing their instruments and providing the community with a wholesome family activity.